rickellis/Arch-Linux-Install-Guide/README.md

 ### Create a physical volume
 	pvcreate /dev/sda2

 ### Create a volume group
-I'm naming it 'arch'
+I'm naming it "arch"

 	vgcreate arch /dev/sda2

 ### Create logical volumes for swap and root
-NOTE: The amount of swap space is a function of how much ram you have.
-The minimum, assuming you have at least 8GB of RAM, should be 4GB, up to 1.5 times RAM. (ie, 8GB RAM = 12GB swap).
+__NOTE:__ _The amount of swap space is a function of how much ram you have.
+The minimum, assuming you have at least 8GB of RAM, should be 4GB, up to 1.5 times RAM. (ie, 8GB RAM = 12GB swap)._

 The sizes below can be specified in megabytes (100M) or gigs (10G)